ENV BIOL 2510 - Plant Identification II

 b.
 Intensive mode delivery (1 week in the mid semester break); lectures (5 x 1 hour), practicals (12 hours in 4 separate sessions), tutorials (7 hours in 3 sessions) and field trip (8 hours expected to be as a single day trip)

 c.
-Post intensive mode period; practical sessions (4 x 4 hours post-intensive mode with staff) and tutorials (3 x 2 hour sessions).
+Post intensive mode period; tutorials (3 x 2 hour sessions).

-The course content will include the following topics:
+The course content may include the following topics:

 1. Botanical nomenclature, the principles of systematics and taxonomy (including historical context)